About us

 • 1 from Edinburgh Assay Office

-• 2 from London Assay Office
+• 2 from The Goldsmiths’ Company Assay Office

 • 1 from Sheffield Assay Office

-See the Membership page for details.
+See the membership page for details.

-The Assay Offices
+About the Assay Offices

 Assay Offices test the purity of precious metals, to protect consumers from buying fake items.
 If an item conforms with the legal requirements for purity, the Assay Office marks it with the appropriate hallmark.
-In the UK, a hallmark can only be applied by one of the 4 Assay Offices.
+In the UK, a hallmark can only be applied by one of the 4 Assay Offices:

 Corporate information